 Please, would you proofread this text

 It was a sunny May morning when I went to the centre wanting to buy fresh bread.
-It is about ten minutes walk to the centre and on that morning, on the outside, everything looked as usual.
+It is about ten minutes walk to the centre and on that morning on the outside, everything looked as usual.
 People walked to and fro and cars and cyclists passed along the streets at regular intervals.
-From the gardens and orchards a breeze wafted smell the scent of trees, flowers and newly mowed mown grass, birds were chirping and insects buzzing.
+From the gardens and orchards a breeze wafted smell of trees, flowers and newly mowed grass, birds were chirping and insects buzzing.

 However, the scene I saw in the centre was so unreal that I believed I found myself in a filming of the war film.
 On all crossings and in front of the important buildings there were men dressed in camouflage with black headbands and Ray Ban sunglasses, wearing all kind of guns and hand grenades.
-Around the entrance of the local police station, court and municipality municipal offices/buildings, there were sand bags, heavy machine-guns and rocket-propelled grenades on the top of them.
-One could thought think/believe everything was ready for the shooting of the new episode of "Rambo".
+Around the entrance of the local police station, court and municipality there were sand bags; heavy machine-guns and rocket propel grenades on the top of them.
+One could thought everything was ready for the shooting of the new episode of "Rambo".
 Everyone was waiting for Sylvester Stallone to appear and start to fight against the evil men.

 One can understand that uneducated people can easily be deluded, but is there any excuse for intellectuals who must have known the truth?
-They sold their souls for privilege and material gain.
-Many of them had already sent their children abroad and, in the case of the war, it was the others who would pay the prize.
+They sold their souls for the privilege and material gains.
+Many of them had already sent their children abroad and in the case of the war, it was the others who would pay the prize.

 To be continued...